himadri2324/Computer-IT-Fundamentals/Practical-04-Windows-Log-Analysis/README.md

 ## Objective

-To explore Event Viewer and understand how Windows organizes and stores system and security-related events.
+To explore Event Viewer and understand how Windows organizes and stores system and security related events.

 ## Topics Covered